ema-r/IoT-AP-2024-Sapienza-ESP32-Signal-Analysis/README.md

 reason for the initial delay is due to eventual enqueued packets that have been added while the actual MQTT or Wi-Fi connection is finishing the setup.
-The RTT for each publish operation is printed to console if the device is monitored, but requires publish QoS to be set over 0, as it requires ACK to function.
+The RTT for each publish operation is printed to console if the device is monitored, but requires publish QoS to be set over 0, as it requires ACKs to function.

+## System Performance
+### Latency
+As mentioned beforehand, the system operates by sending aggreagated data over MQTTS every 5 seconds.
+The MQTT latency means that during setup, the worst case scenario, latency for a single data point, between initial read and then delivary as an aggregated data point, can take up to ~8-9 seconds assuming connection setup hurdles.
+On a stable, already established connection, the connection time drops to generally >= 0.45 lowering this latency to ~5.5 seconds.

+If we want to consider the generation of the data the moment the average is calculated, we only have to account for the delay for the calculation of the average + MQTT publishing over Wi-Fi.

+### Energy Savings